 Online CollectionsWe are expanding our online content by highlighting specific themes within our collection.
 We hope that Islanders and people from around the world enjoy parts of the PEI Museum and Heritage Foundation’s collection.
 This will be an ongoing project so be sure to check in to see what new artefacts are available to view.
-Click the link or look for the drop down menu under the main Collections tab on the left.
+For our latest additions, look for the drop down menu under the main Collections tab to the left.

 Artifact of the Week

 The Island ImaginedAn online collection of historic maps of Prince Edward Island that features atlases, books, images and documents from the Public Archives and Records Office, PEI Museum and Heritage Foundation and the UPEI Robertson Library.
 Visit islandimagined.ca

 Sorensen SpearpointThis spearpoint (pictured right) is the oldest man-made object ever discovered in Prince Edward Island.